-Join Peggy Fisher for an in-depth discussion in this video Using predefined functions, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Using predefined functions, part of Learning Java 8.

 - The Java API or application programming interface is a collection of software packages that programmers can use for graphics, user interface, networking, sound, database, math, and much more.
 It contains many methods that have already been written and tested.
 In order to use these specific methods in our program we have to import the necessary libraries by adding them to our program.
 Let's start by importing the random class.

 I've created a random numbers project.
 On line 7, I'm going to import the random class.
 The random class is part of the Java.util library.
 By combining these libraries and are now into loops we can start to write program simulations.
 How about if we simulate rolling two dice one hundred times and count how many times we roll doubles?
 In this program we will use a random number generator to help with our simulation.
 We'll need to count how many times we roll doubles.